 PAST, INC. provides archaeological and cultural resources studies throughout the western United States.
 With diverse experience and a proven track record, our investigations are performed in a timely, cost-effective, and high-quality manner.
 Because the cost of an investigation is directly related to the nature, size, and scale of a particular project, all jobs are individually evaluated before a cost estimate is provided.
-In order to properly evaluate a project, we require that our clients first provide us a map depicting the size, shape, and location of the subject property as well as any other relevant information about the proposed project such as a project description and the identification of the agency requiring the study.
-After this information is received, we will review all of the project materials and conduct a review of our in-house records for the area.
+In order to properly evaluate a project, we require that our clients first provide us a map (site plan) depicting the size, shape, and location of the subject property as well as any other relevant information about the proposed project such as a project description and the identification of the agency and type of study (e.g., Phase I, Phase II, Phase III, etc.) that they are requiring.
+After this information is received, we will review all of the project materials and conduct a review of our extensive in-house records for the area.
 PAST, INC. will then develop a written proposed scope-of-work and cost estimate for the project; the details of which can be quickly transmitted back to our clients in a PDF file via Email.
 Most of our contracts are based on a firm fixed price so our clients know the exact cost of an investigation; however, our services can also be billed on a time and expenses basis depending upon the scope of the project.
-To obtain a proposal from us for a specific project, please provide us with the relevant project information stated above by sending an email to RFPs@past-crm.com.
+To obtain a proposal from us for a specific project, please provide us with the relevant project information stated above by sending an email to firstname.lastname@example.org.

 Some of the services we offer (please note that the terminology used may vary depending upon the governing body that is requiring the study and the applicable laws that are being addressed), as well as, a brief general explanation of their purpose and goals include:

 Phase I Cultural Resources Survey and Inventories (including Initial Evaluations in the City of Malibu)